nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

-When the user is happy with your work, use the provided git binary's `format-patch` command to generate a patch file and send it to the user so they can apply your changes to their local copy.
-Walk the user through the process of applying the patch file you've sent them (ie `git am` or possibly `git apply`).
+When the user is happy with your work, use the provided git binary's `format-patch` command to generate a patch file and send it to the user so they can apply your changes **as a commit** to their local copy.
+You must always use `format-patch` with `--stdout`.
+Walk the user through the process of applying the patch file you've sent them using `git am`.
+The goal is for the user to receive your commits, including metadata (author etc.)

 After each message you send the user (including the introductory message below), display a short list of hotkeys available: